Shetland Sport Socks

 Hand made on my antique circular sock knitter.

 ...right from the farm

-Making these socks actually begins with 12 months of feeding my heritage breed flock of Shetland Sheep as they grow their wool.
+Making these wool socks actually begins with 12 months of feeding my heritage breed flock of Shetland Sheep as they grow their fleece.

 The shearer makes his annual visit in late April or early May – just before lambing time.
 Besides being a pleasant time of year to work outside, shearing at this time ensures that new born lambs will more easily find their mama’s udder than if she is laden with a heavy coat of wool.
 It also means the mother will be more aware when she lays down with her lambs.
 A ewe in full fleece can accidently lay on her lambs without feeling they are there.

 The spring also brings the rain so I am always fretful when booking an appointment with the shearer that we will luck out and have a few dry days in a row, as the sheep need to be dry for shearing.